 The Officers at JTVFD have taken a new approach on recruiting new volunteers and retaining

 them.
-The changes over the last 12-18 months are incredible.
-With membership at an all time high
+The changes over the last 3 years are incredible.
+With membership at an all time high and

-and involvement in the department great.
-We started with creating a Facebook page and a Web
+involvement in the department great.
+We started with creating a Facebook page and a Web page to

 Another is pay per call as an incentive to run calls in the middle of the night.
 80% of our calls

 are medical in nature. so placing a rescue calendar (To run medical calls) on our web page that

 personnel sign up for a month in advance.
 This means these 2 Firefighters/Rescue personnel will

 be available to run all medical calls, along with the ambulance, that go out between 8PM and 5AM.

 This keeps 10 people from showing up on a minor medical call at 2AM.
 This alone has helped those